lextrack/Simple-Password-Manager/README.md

 <h2 align="center">Introduction</h2>
 <p align="left">
 Simple Password Manager is a program that allows you to store and manage your passwords in a better way than with Notepad for Windows.
 You can create new passwords, edit existing ones, and delete passwords that you no longer need.
+Additionally, you can encrypt and decrypt your passwords.
 </p>

 <h2 align="center">How to use?</h2>